yminer/pyshen/README.md

 PyShen is a port of the [Shen](http://shenlanguage.org/) language to Python.
 This port support Shen version 11, released in May 2013.

+Shen is a functional lisp with pattern matching, optional lazy evaluation, optional static type checking and an integrated prolog compiler.

 ## Installation

 PyShen requires Python > 2.5 and numpy. pyshen was developed with Python 2.7.